How to maintain cash flow across the customer lifecycle

 Four out of five businesses indicate that they wait more than a month to receive payments and 50% said that in the past 12 months, 7% of payments have failed.

-Now more than ever, businesses need to maximize cash flow to recover from the economic challenges of the pandemic.
+Now more than ever, businesses need to maximise cash flow to recover from the economic challenges of the pandemic.

-We are going to look at some simple ways that you can optimize payments and cash flow at every stage of the customer lifecycle to help your business grow.
+We are going to look at some simple ways that you can optimise payments and cash flow at every stage of the customer lifecycle to help your business grow.

 Stage one: Customer acquisition